StoneSeven/StoneSeven/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m from Wu Han and currently working on Shang Hai
+- 🔭 I’m from Wu Han and currently working in Shang Hai
 - 🌱 I’m currently learning about kotlin JectPack
 - 💬 Talk with me about Android、Anime、WOW、HeartStone...
 - 😄 Pronouns: Leslie、Jacky Cheung